Alexjhz07/GoBot/docs/Database_Tables.md

 # Tables

 This document contains all the tables currently in use along with any extra information regarding the data stored.
-Tables that do not expect many rows, such as those that are per user or per day, are marked with [Small] beside their title.
+Tables that do not expect many rows, such as those that are per user or per day, are marked with [small] beside their title.

 `VARCHAR(255)` is used throughout as, from what I've read, it has negligible performance differences compared to lesser values.
 I do not want to deal with formating the whole database if Discord suddenly decides that usernames can be 200 characters long.

+These tables require a row to be inserted for each joining user:
+- `user_information`
+- `user_experience`
+- `user_timer`

 ## user_information [Small]